Dinner Mate

-Dinner Mate (Korean: 저녁 같이 드실래요?) is a 2020 South Korean television series starring Song Seung-heon, Seo Ji-hye, Lee Ji-hoon, and Son Na-eun.
-Based on the 2013 webtoon Would You Like To Have Dinner Together? by Park Si-in.
-The story of series is about an unexpected dinner of two unknown person in the restaurant.
-Woo Do-hee (played by Seo Ji-hye) and Kim Hae-gyeong (played by Song Seung-heon).
+Dinner Mate (Korean: 저녁 같이 드실래요?) is a 2020 South Korean television series starring Song Seung-heon, Seo Ji-hye, Lee Ji-hoon, and Son Na-eun, and based on the 2013 webtoon Would You Like To Have Dinner Together? by Park Si-in.
+The series is about an unexpected dinner between two strangers in a restaurant, Woo Do-hee (played by Seo Ji-hye) and Kim Hae-kyung (played by Song Seung-heon).
 The two happen to have dinner together at a random place and decide to become dinner partners.
 The drama was aired by MBC TV on Mondays and Tuesdays from May 25 to July 14, 2020.
-It was also available on iQIYI with multi-languages subtitles globally.
+It was also available globally on iQIYI with multi-language subtitles.

 Synopsis

 Woo Do-hee (Seo Ji-hye), a producer at a digital content company, and Kim Hae-kyung (Song Seung-heon), a psychiatrist, meet by coincidence and end up eating dinner together.
-Later, they meet again by coincidence and decided to become "dinner mates" — without knowledge of each other's personal details (name, occupation, etc.), they only meet up to eat dinner and talk.
+Later, they meet again by coincidence and decided to become "dinner mates".
+With no knowledge of each other's personal details (name, occupation, etc.), they only meet up to eat dinner and talk.